yoyoberenguer/EPROM/README.md

 7 Segements multiplexing.

-Display the memory value `COPIED OVER` (16 bits, 2 bytes) on the address lines (A0-A14).
+Display the memory content `COPIED OVER` (16 bits, 2 bytes) from the address lines (A0-A14).
-The word/value is present on the 8 bits data lines (first 4 bits D0-D3 represent the char number 1 (U4) and last 4 bits (D4-D7) for char number 2 (U19).
+The word/value is present on the 8 bits data lines (first 4 LSB bits D0-D3 represent the first byte and last 4 bits MSB (D4-D7) for the last byte of data For example, if the first EPROM source address $0000 contains the value $0A (00001010 in binary), D0-D3 will represent the hex value A and D4-D7 the hex value 0.

 The IC 74LS157 allow to select the less significant 4 bits (D0-D3) or the last most significant bit (D4-D7) bits of the data bus.